Free Consultation · Call 24/7

 Ed Samuelson focuses his practice on all types of personal injury, medical malpractice, and nursing home neglect cases.
 He joined Levin & Perconti as an associate attorney in 2022.

 Prior to joining Levin & Perconti, Samuelson worked as an associate attorney at another Chicago personal injury law firm.
-More recently, he has spent the last 11 years working as a judicial law clerk at the Circuit Court of Cook County for Judges Ronald S. Davis, John P. Kirby, John “Jack” P. Callahan, Jr., and Melissa A. Durkin.
+More recently, he spent nearly 12 years working as a judicial law clerk at the Circuit Court of Cook County for Judges Ronald S. Davis, John P. Kirby, John “Jack” P. Callahan, Jr., and Melissa A. Durkin.
 His experience included writing orders on motions, prepping judges for hearings, reviewing settlement petitions, and assisting with courtroom proceedings.

-Samuelson taught two classes at The John Marshall Law School, now known as the law school at U.I.C.
+Samuelson taught two classes at The John Marshall Law School, now known as the Law School at U.I.C.
 One class was for judicial externs where he got to know many Northern Illinois state and federal court judges.
-The other class he taught was called Illinois Civil Motion Practice where his students learned the chronology of motions at various stages oflitigation, from motions challenging venue and jurisdiction to motions for good faith finding.
+The other class was called Illinois Civil Motion Practice, which focused on practical aspects of litigating.
+His students learned the chronology of motions at various stages of litigation, from motions challenging venue and jurisdiction to motions for good faith finding.

-Samuelson graduated from The John Marshall Law School Cum Laude in 2008 where he earned many honors including the Dean’s Scholarship, Baim Scholarship, and the Herzog Scholarship for Academic Excellence.
+Samuelson graduated from The John Marshall Law School cum laude in 2008.
+He earned many honors including the Dean’s Scholarship, Baim Scholarship, and the Herzog Scholarship for Academic Excellence.
 He also holds Master of Philosophy and Master of Arts degrees in French Studies with Distinction from New York University (1992 and 1988); a Master of Arts in French with Distinction from The University of Illinois at Chicago (1986), and a Bachelor of Arts in Medieval Studies with a minor in Economics from Northwestern University (1979).

-Fluent in French, Samuelson also received a scholarship from the French government to study in Paris.
-While there, he examined the sociology of French television and appeared as an American contestant on many different French game shows.
+Fluent in French, Samuelson received a scholarship from the French government to study in Paris.
+While there, he examined the sociology of French television and appeared as the American contestant on many different French game shows.

 Ed is an Oxford, Ohio native.
 In his spare time, he serves as a board member at the Illinois Birddog Rescue charity organization.
-He also enjoys French trivia, gardening, cooking, and spending time with his 15-year-old English setter dog, Shelby.
+He also enjoys French trivia, gardening, cooking, and spending time with his new rescue dog, Missy, a Llewellyn setter.

 Education